When Should I Use A Humidifier for My Plants?

 When should I use a humidifier for my plants – Winter!

-Even if you do not have tropical plants, you could still find the need for cranking up the humidifier.
+Even if you do not have tropical plants, you could still find the need for cranking up the humidifier for plants.
 A good time to do that would be in winter when the air is colder and drier.

 When the cold season kicks in, we switch on the heating system.
 With increased heat, there is less humidity in the air.
 Your plants start looking wilted.
-It is time to start using a humidifier for your plants.
+It is time to know how to create humidity for plants.
+You can do this by using a humidifier for plants.

 There is a reason why not all plants thrive in deserts.
 One of them is that there are scanty resources such as water.
 Therefore, plants need water, both in the air and in the soil or medium in which you are growing them.

-But … before you crank up the humidifier for your plants, check out a few things:
+But … before you crank up the humidifier for plants, check out a few things:

-Firstly, you should know the optimum humidity recommended for a certain plant.
+Firstly, you should know the optimum humidity for plants recommended for a certain plant.
 Some plants need more humidity and some need less.
 Read up some botany information!

-Secondly, always remember that high humidity is bad for your home, your furniture and even your health.
-The same applies to plants.
+Secondly, always remember that high humidity for plants is bad for your home, your furniture and even your health.
 Too high humidity is not good for them.
 It has to be just the right percentage.

 Thirdly, all that you wanna do is create a habitable environment for the plants, same as they would find outdoors in their natural habitat.
 To clarify this further, a cactus plant would need less humidity than an orchid which requires a humid environment to thrive.